CalumRaine/Grain/README.md

 ### Index Offsets

-A particular occurence of a segment can be specified with an index offset, as shown below.
+A particular occurence of an iterator can be specified with an index offset, as shown below.

 ```
 file input("example.txt")